Understanding Regulation

 Having said all this, there are cases in which market definition might complicate rather than simplify the analysis of the effect of a merger on competition.
 In these cases it might be appropriate to go straight to analysing the effects of the merger.

 Want to learn more?
-Try pp4- of Paul Geroski's Essays in Competition Policy.
+I recommend pp4- of Paul Geroski's Essays in Competition Policy and John Davies' Market Definition Guidelines.

 Martin Stanley